Benjamin-Vincent-Lab/Bowtie2/readme.md

 You will need an index reference to run this.

 I built my refernce using this image by submitting as a slurm job via `sbatch jobs/build_bowtie_index.job`.
-At 16 threads and 2g per thread it took about X hours.
+At 16 threads and 4g per thread it took 24 minutes.

 ---- Helpful commands ----